sybrew/the-seo-framework/readme.txt

 			* Most notably, the padding and border around the settings make it much easier on your eyes.
 		* If a custom social image URL is inserted in the homepage post-edit meta box, it will now also be depicted in the Homepage Settings meta box on the SEO Settings page.
 		* Resolved an issue where the homepage's Post SEO Settings "Remove the site title?" automatically got checked after updating the page.
 Even though this hadn't an effect on the output, switching the homepage would cause unwonted and unanticipated behavior.
+		* Resolved an issue where an asynchronous update state (such as changing counter types) would seem to load infinitely, but it should've actually indicated updating has failed.
 	* **Title:**
 		* Resolved an issue where the Twitter title would fall back to a custom Open Graph title when Open Graph is disabled.
 		* Resolved an issue where the incorrect Open Graph fallback title was proposed as a placeholder in the admin interface.